EarthPol/earthpol.com/docs/Support/ServerRules.md

 - Banners under or near bodies of water are **allowed.**
 - Guidance: In general, banner placement on the natural terrain, or flattening the terrain around the siege banner, is acceptable.
 Instances of violating this rule are ultimately up to staff discretion.

+**Discretionary Enforcement Policy**
+To maintain a healthy and respectful environment, Admins retain the right to remove any player whose behavior is considered disruptive or harmful to the community.
+This action may be taken without advance notice, explanation, or the opportunity for appeal.
+Use of this policy is rare and only enacted after careful internal review by the server owners.

 ---

 ## Punishments